Why It Matters

 How we grow up impacts the adults we become.

-When young people experience adversity, trauma and toxic stress, abuse or neglect, and/or discrimination, their development and well-being are negatively affected.
-These challenges make young people more likely to be vulnerable to being placed out of their home by systems that traditionally look at congregate care as the only option.
-Right now, more than half a million young people currently live in youth jails and prisons, psychiatric hospitals and group homes, or are disconnected from their parents, siblings, schools and communities by being placed in foster care.
-Research shows that being placed outside of the home in and of itself is traumatic, and unfortunately many youths experience further trauma while in placement.
+When young people experience adversity, abuse or neglect their development and wellbeing are negatively affected.
+These challenges make young people more likely to being placed out of their home to care or corretion facilities.
+Right now, more than half a million young people currently live in youth jails and prisons, psychiatric hospitals and group homes, disconnected from their parents, siblings, schools and communities.

-The good news is that YAP services are designed to reverse the damage done by trauma and toxic stress.
-YAP services strengthen the foundation of young people from within their homes and communities through repairing and restoring fractured relationships and connecting youth and their families to supportive people, places, activities, and opportunities that meet their individualized needs and help them to achieve positive goals.
-Our program participants and their families are empowered with skills and social capital needed to make contributions that create vibrant and healthy families, neighborhoods, and communities.
+The good news is that YAP® services are designed to strengthen the foundation of young people from within their homes and communities through repairing and restoring fractured relationships and connecting youth and their families to supportive people, places, activities, and opportunities that meet their individualized needs and help them to achieve positive goals.
+Our program participants and their families are empowered with skills needed to make contributions that create vibrant and healthy families, neighborhoods, and communities.

 feature